 - Add the marinaded beef and stir for another 1-2 minutes.
 We're not trying to cook or brown the beef, just simply toast the spices.
 Then turn off Sauté mode.

 - To the Instant Pot, add cinnamon stick, bay leaves, lemongrass, carrots, white sugar, soy sauce, coconut milk, beef broth, ¼ teaspoon salt, and ¼ teaspoon pepper.
-Mix together, then place the lid on and seal the Instant Pot.
+Mix together, then place the lid on and turn the venting knob to the sealing position.
 Pressure Cook on High Pressure (Normal) for 35 minutes, then Natural Release for 10 minutes.
+After 10 minutes, release remaining pressure by turning the venting knob to the venting position.

 - Take off the lid and remove the bay leaves, cinnamon stick, and lemongrass.
 Mix well and season to taste.
 Let cool slightly before serving, then top with cilantro and lime wedges on the side.
 Serve with rice, noodles, or a baguette.